Parent Handbook

 Examples of Unacceptable behavior

 Progressive discipline is a proactive approach to support, modify and monitor student behavior so students understand how to be accountable, responsible, and reflective as community members of Camino Grove.
-Each student and the circumstances of behaviors are complex and require different supports.
-Addressing the behaviors is an incremental process of interventions to address the challenging behavior being exhibited.
+Each student and their circumstances are complex and require different supports.
+Addressing the behaviors is an incremental process of interventions aimed at addressing the challenging behavior being exhibited.

 The classroom teacher will address many behaviors in the classroom.
 The behavior is addressed by reteaching the appropriate behavior or possible restorative conversations.
 Problem-Solving Through Restorative Conversations involves students in the problem-solving process.
 This is essential as we cultivate our next generation of leaders and learners.
 Students identify the impact of their actions toward others and collectively create the next steps and accountability to “being better” and restoring a relationship.
 Restorative conversations are structured as follows: